TheBrama0/TheHomepageForYou/README.md

 # TheHomepageForYou
-A simple costom homepage for Android browser you will need browser which allows changeing new tab page changes
+A simple costom homepage for Android browser you will need browser which allows changeing new tab page.